-These optioned claims extend Fireweed's Macmillan Pass Project land position to the north, east and northeast over additional prospective ground and allow the Company to acquire a 100% interest in the 624 MC, MP, and Jerry quartz claim tenures from joint venture partners Constantine Metals Resources Ltd. ("Constantine") and Carlin Gold Corporation ("Carlin").
+These optioned claims extend Fireweed's Macmillan Pass Project land position to the north, east and northeast over additional prospective ground and allow the Company to acquire a 100% interest in the 624 MC, MP, and Jerry claims from joint venture partners Constantine Metals Resources Ltd. ("Constantine") and Carlin Gold Corporation ("Carlin").
+On July 31, 2019, Constantine transferred its right, title and interest in and to its portion of the above claims and assigned its rights and interest in and to the associated option agreement to its wholly-owned subsidiary,